This article was updated on 7 June 2021 to reflect the latest information.

 Withdrawal Limit (WL): 120% of the Valuation Limit

 Simple enough?
-Now let’s see which of the limits apply to you.
+Now let’s see which of the limits apply to you, based on the type of property you’re buying and type of loan you intend to use.

-When the total CPF withdrawn by all the owners reaches the Valuation Limit, every owner must individually set aside the half of the prevailing Basic Retirement Sum (BRS) in their OA and SA (for those below the age of 55) or their OA, SA, RA (for those 55 and above) if they want to withdraw more CPF to service the outstanding housing loan.
+Valuation Limit and Withdrawal Limit applies.
+This means that when the total CPF withdrawn by all the owners reaches the Valuation Limit, every owner must individually set aside the prevailing Basic Retirement Sum (BRS) in their OA and SA (for those below the age of 55) or their OA, SA, RA (for those 55 and above) if they want to withdraw more CPF to service the outstanding housing loan.

 However, once homeowners’ usage of their CPF on this property hits the Withdrawal Limit, no further usage of CPF to service this home loan is allowed.